How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 Crisis on the Nepal-India border as blockade continues: Three million Nepalese children under the age of five are at risk of death due to a shortage of fuel, food, and medicine (Plesch 2015).

 Nepal went through a decade-long civil war from 1996 until 2006.
-During the war, the political party of the Maoists tried to overrule the traditional monarchy to implement democratic governance structures.
-Additionally, Nepal was struck by a massive earthquake in 2015 and a series of aftershocks that furthermore negatively affected political tensions within Nepal and with its neighboring country India.
+During the war, the Maoist political party tried to overrule the traditional monarchy and implement democratic governance structures.
+Additionally, Nepal was struck by a massive earthquake in 2015 and a series of aftershocks that furthermore negatively affected political tensions within Nepal and with its neighboring country, India.

 Madhesi Conflict History